moorepants/dissertation/delftbicycle.rst

 These are the parameters computed with the methods in [Moore2009]_ for the second rider, Jason, on the instrumented Batavus Browser.
 Only the rear frame and body parameters are different as the bicycle is identical.
-We only presented data for Arend's runs in the previous sections.
+We only presented data in the previous analysis for runs in which Arend rode the bicycle.

 .. _tabSecondRiderParameters: